ProjectAliceDev/aliceos-docs/applets/security.md

 title: Applet Security
 ---
 # Applet Security
 AliceOS has a major focus on privacy and security of user data, especially with the integration of third-party applets.
-Applets are required to follow the confinement constraints as set by AliceOS's built-in system integrity protection mechanism and with the GOBFADU policy.
+Applets are required to follow the confinement constraints as set by AliceOS's built-in system integrity protection mechanism and with the SEAlice policy, if implemented.

 ## Security Overview
 For those that are familiar with Snapcraft, Applets follow similar sandboxing principles for validation and access: